 Cis and Trans Unsaturated Fats

 It has recently been researched that just having double bond/s does not bestow flexibility on the fatty acid.
 If both the H atoms are on the same side of the double bond, they are said to be in ‘cis’ configuration while if the H atoms are on opposite sides of the double bond, they are said to be in a ‘trans’ configuration.
 Flexibility and bendability is present in the cis configuration while the trans ones cannot be bent and are not flexible.
 So it is the cis unsaturated fatty acid which gets incorporated into cell membranes, while the trans ones go into storage just like the saturated ones.

 Most naturally occurring unsaturated fatty acids occur in cis configuration however on deep frying or during processing for packaged foods, the cis configuration is changed to trans (by a process called hydrogenation) which increases the stability and shelf life of these products.
 Therefore, cis-unsaturated fatty acids are the best forms of fat for us to take in our diet to ensure least is stored or deposited, and more is actively utilized in our body.

 PUFAs are additionally also utilized by our body to make some chemical mediators that play an important role in the process of Inflammation.
 There are 2 types of PUFA – Omega 6 and Omega 3 (the number reflects the position of the double bond).
 They should be taken in a ratio of around 4:1 in our diet for an effective balance of the inflammatory mediators.
-However, most diets are low in Omega 3 (produces anti-inflammatory mediators) with this ratio going up to 12:1 to 25:1 in favor of the Omega 6 (produces pro-inflammatory mediators).
+However, most diets are low in Omega 3 (that produces anti-inflammatory mediators) with this ratio often going up to 12:1 to 25:1 in favor of the Omega 6 (that produces pro-inflammatory mediators).
 So it is important to consciously include some sources of Omega 3 fatty acids in our diet.

 Medium and Long-chain Saturated Fats